 More and more Canadians are considering internet side hustles, home-based businesses, or selling their products online.
 Amazon provides a platform to quickly and profitably turn those dreams into reality, even if you’re new to online business.
 Within three months, most beginners have their Amazon business started and their first live listing.
 Almost all of them have their business operational within a year.

-More than half of Amazon’s $280 billion revenue in 2019 was fueled by its global network of third-party sellers, be they aspiring entrepreneurs, home businesses or major brands.
-A 2020 Jungle Scout survey found 5 percent of third-party sellers reside in Canada, suggesting a lot of room for growth on Amazon.ca.
+More than half of Amazon’s $280 billion revenue was fueled by its global network of third-party sellers, be they aspiring entrepreneurs, home businesses or major brands.
+A recent Jungle Scout survey found 5 percent of third-party sellers reside in Canada, suggesting a lot of room for growth on Amazon.ca.

 All things considered, it’s little wonder so many aspiring Canadian entrepreneurs are intrigued by the possibilities.
 However, there are two questions that immediately come to mind.

 - How much time does it take to sell on Amazon?

 - How much does it cost to start selling Amazon?

 If you combine the monetary value of your time with the actual money you have to spend, you’ll get a better idea of the overall cost.

 How much money do you need to start selling on Amazon?

 Amazon reports that over 30,000 Canadian small-medium businesses made more than $900 million in sales on Amazon.ca in 2018.
 But how much did it cost to generate those sales?
 Can you afford to start?